sammeadss/sammeadss/README.md

 ###

 <p align="left" style="color: #00FF00; background-color: #000000; padding: 10px; font-family: 'Courier New', Courier, monospace;">
-I'm currently studying computer science and delving deep into cybersecurity fundamentals.<br><br>My goals include sharpening my skills through personal projects, research, blog posts, and earning certifications.<br><br>I’m always open to discussing new projects, creative ideas, or collaboration opportunities.
+I'm currently studying computer science and delving deep into cybersecurity fundamentals.<br><br>My goals include sharpening my skills through personal projects, research, and earning certifications.<br><br>I’m always open to discussing new projects, creative ideas, or collaboration opportunities.
 Whether you have a question, want to collaborate, or just want to say hello, feel free to reach out!<br><br>"He who has a why to live can bear almost any how." - Friedrich Nietzsche, 1889
 </p>

 ###